dhanyamk2948/Bellabeat/README.md

 This repository contains the capstone project for Google Data Analytics Specialization

 Hi!!
 So in this particular data analysis expedition we are supposed to imagine Bellabeat to be a high-tech manufacturer of health-focused products for women.
 Bellabeat is a successful small company, but they have the potential to become a larger player in the global smart device market.
+So as data analyst we need to analyse some helth data collected by bellabeat's products and come up with some ideas to help them grow.

 ## Stakeholders